JS-RML/Advanced-high-speed-scooping/README.md

 odrivetool
 ```

-If successful, you will see the following message.
+If successful, you will see the following output.
 ```shell
 ODrive control utility v0.6.7
 Please connect your ODrive